 Instructions

-To a large mixing bowl, add the cooled quinoa, chickpeas, kale, red pepper, pomegranate, scallion, dressing and crumbled feta.
+- To a large mixing bowl, add the cooled quinoa, roasted chickpeas, sliced kale, diced red pepper, pomegranate seeds, sliced scallion, dressing and crumbled feta.
 Then mix to combine.
+Enjoy!

 Chanel says